Conservation and restoration of metals: Water

 Contact with water, or a complete immersion in water, will lead to some degree of corrosion.
 The more oxygenated the water is, or the higher quantity of salt present in the water, will cause a more rapid and aggressive corrosion to metal.
 Short term exposure to water "can result in rapid surface corrosion, such as when flash rusting occurs on iron or steel objects that have been even momentarily wetted."
 Iron and steel are most affected by water.

 Pollutants

 Atmospheric pollutants are one of the more common agents of deterioration for metals, with tin and tin alloys most affected and resulting in corrosion.
 Most common pollutants include dirt, soot, dust, and chemicals.
 Fingerprints, salts, fatty acids, and polish residues can also cause corrosion.

-Incorrect Temperature and Relative Humidity
+Incorrect temperature and relative humidity

 Higher temperatures increase the rate of chemical reactions and corrosion.
 Temperature also affects relative humidity, thus should be monitored and controlled.
 The higher the relative humidity (65% and above), the higher the risk of corrosion.
 Lead is the least affected by high humidity.